natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strv%20m%2F42%20DT.md

 '''Pros:'''

-* Excellent reload rate allows to fire twice per normal enemy reload
+* Excellent reload rate allows to fire twice per normal enemy reload ** Ammunition reload on a capture point loads into the ready-rack almost as fast as the firerate, allowing for consistent rapid fire
 * Decent gun depression
 * Mobile enough to flank when spaded
 * Still has a reasonable fire rate when first-stage rack runs out